|David Brown's Wildlife Services

 animals themselves as well as their tracks and sign.

-most of their lives are hidden from direct view.
+night so that most of their lives are hidden from direct view.
 But by careful

 observation of the tracks and sign they leave behind we can visualize